Spectral analysis of the truncated Hilbert transform with overlap: Introduction

 In \cite{kat1} and \cite{kat2}, singular value decompositions are obtained for the truncated Hilbert transform \textit{with a gap} $\mathp_{[a_3,a_4]} H \mathp_{[a_1,a_2]}$ and for $H_I$.
 This is done by relating the Hilbert transforms to differential operators that have discrete spectra.
 We follow this procedure, but obtain a differential operator that is different in nature.
 In \cite{kat1} and \cite{kat2} the discreteness of the spectra follows from standard results of singular S-L theory (see e.g. \cite{zettl}).
 In the case of truncated Hilbert transform \eqref{tht} we have to investigate the discreteness of the spectrum of the related differential operator explicitly.

 The idea is to find a differential operator for which the eigenfunctions are the singular functions of $H_T$ on $(a_2,a_4)$.
 We define the differential operator similarly to the one in \cite{kat1}, \cite{kat2}, but then the question is which boundary conditions to choose in order to relate the differential operator to $H_T$.
-To get an intuition about the singular functions of $H_T$ we use the well-known fact that the Hilbert transform of the characteristic function $\chi_{[a,b]}$ has logarithmic singularities at the points of discontinuity:
+To answer this question we first develop an intuition about the singular functions of $H_T$.

 Let $\{ \sigma_n; f_n, g_n \}$ denote the singular system of $H_T$ that we want to find.
 The problem can be formulated as finding a complete orthonormal system $\{ f_n \}_{n \in \mathbb{N}}$ in $\mathcal{L}^2(a_2,a_4)$ and an orthonormal system $\{ g_n \}_{n \in \mathbb{N}}$ in $\mathcal{L}^2(a_1,a_3)$ such that there exist real numbers $\sigma_n$ for which